Rainbow Brownie Ice Cream Sandwiches

 The beautiful rainbow ice cream is fitting for many different occasions – from Rainbow Unicorn theme to birthday parties celebrating Rainbow Babies to celebrating LGBTQ Pride.
 These Rainbow Brownie Ice Cream Sandwiches are sure to add a fun and delicious element to any celebration!

 Making the colored ice cream is of course more work and more time consuming than just using one large layer of ice cream.
 You can customize these Brownie Ice Cream Sandwiches any way you’d like.
 Use your favorite ice cream flavor, color vanilla ice cream any way you’d like, or just stick with white vanilla ice cream.
-I’m thinking of so many delicious combinations with the chocolate brownies: coffee ice cream, dark cherry ice cream, peppermint ice cream, mint chocolate chip ice cream, Neapolitan ice cream, the list goes on.
+I’m thinking of so many delicious combinations with the chocolate brownies: coffee ice cream, dark cherry ice cream, peppermint ice cream, mint chocolate chunk ice cream, Neapolitan ice cream, the list goes on.
 The sides of the Brownie Ice Cream Sandwiches can be left plain, or rolled in sprinkles or crushed peppermint or toffee.
 The possibilities are endless!

 Calculating the Amount of Ice Cream for the Rainbow Brownie Ice Cream Sandwiches